The Complete Guide to Learn Thai and the Thai Alphabet

 A Thai woman wearing a red shirt holding a stick and smiling.

 Ling is a language-learning app that both individuals and businesses use.
-The app has been designed to make it easy for people to learn a new language quickly.
+It has been designed to help people learn a new language quickly.

 The Ling app is available on both iOS and Android devices.
 It includes over 170 languages, including Hindi, Portuguese, Mandarin, French, and Spanish.
 It also has voice recognition technology that helps learners improve their pronunciation.